 April Birthstone Appreciation

-Many gorgeous gemstones represent the month of April.
+Just as April showers bring May flowers, surely many gorgeous gemstones represent the month of April.
 Diamond birthstones are among the most precious.
 To think that a few carbon atoms under extreme pressure and heat could produce something so stunning is incredible!

 You are now a little more familiar with these fabulous gems, and you hopefully have a better appreciation for them.
 It doesn’t matter if you choose a traditional or modern April birthstone.
 You will be delighted by it for years to come.